Wii Party: Minigame modes

-One player is selected to get a secret advantage in a 4-player minigame (but must avoid being caught using that advantage) while the others guess who the sneak is after the minigame ends (the sneak also participates in guessing but would not be penalized for picking incorrectly).
-The players that correctly guess the sneak steal points from them, but the sneak steals points from anyone who makes an incorrect prediction.
+One player is selected to have a secret advantage in a 4-player minigame (but must avoid being caught using that advantage) while the others guess who the sneak is after the minigame ends (the sneak also participates in guessing, but would not be penalized for picking incorrectly).
+Players that correctly guess the sneak steal points from them, but the sneak steals points from anyone who makes an incorrect prediction.